-Ex-Preston & Burnley midfielder Johnrose dies
+Ex-Preston & Burnley midfielder Johnrose dies aged 52

 Former Blackburn, Preston and Burnley midfielder Len Johnrose has died aged 52, just over five years after he was diagnosed with motor neurone disease.

-Johnrose played 502 career games, with more than 200 of those across two spells with Bury, and he also played for Hartlepool and Swansea.
+Johnrose played 502 career games, including spells at Hartlepool and Swansea, with more than 200 of those across two terms with Bury.

 He had been living with MND since 2017, a disease that affects the brain and nerves for which there is no cure.